Shreyas-ITB/VerusRosettaIntegration/README.md

 ```

 ## Information
-- This APIs do not contain all the routes/endpoints that are mentioned in the rosetta docs as verus RPCs does the work with one command.
-For example in the construction API there is an endpoint mentioned in the docs called ``/construction/preprocess`` we dont need metadata generation to create a transaction, the next endpoint ``/construction/payloads`` does it all.
-- ``/call`` is not there to make arbitrary procedure calls as the RPC has nothing related to it (afaik).
-- ``/construction/hash`` is not needed, the ``/construction/parse`` gives you the hash at the end of its output, we dont need another route to get the hash when your transaction is completed.
 - This is a complete python implementation, there is no use of rosetta-sdks which use golang to implement the same routes into other blockchains.
 Since python is way more reliable, easy and flexible i have used it.
 - Both the python APIs contain commented lines so that anyone who will be contributing to this project can easily understand whats going on in the code.